quaksil/sma-booktrading/README.md

 - Buyer Agent
 - Seller Agent

-In addition the above mentioned Agents, there are other core Agents 'ACC, DF and AMS' that provide and manage communication messages integrated within JADE.
+In addition the above mentioned Agents, there are other core Agents `ACC, DF and AMS` that provide and manage communication messages integrated within JADE.

 ## Description